xtool-org/xtool/Sources/xtool/Documentation.docc/Installation-Linux.md

 # Installation (Linux)

-Set up Supersign for iOS app development on Linux.
+Set up xtool for iOS app development on Linux.

 ## Overview

-This article outlines the steps to install `supersign` and begin developing iOS apps on Linux.
+This article outlines the steps to install `xtool` and begin developing iOS apps on Linux.

 ## Prerequisites